 We are working on establishing several marketing channels to commercialize our planned products.
-Our primary marketing initiative consists of an on-line global sales program to be effected through a joint venture with engage:BDR, as described in further detail below in "Marketing, Sales and Distribution."
+Our primary marketing initiative consists of an on-line global sales program.
 Other marketing channels may include non-traditional, direct to consumer channel (i.e. multi-level-marketing (MLM), infomercials, and direct-mail) as well as traditional channels of mass retail and specialty retail.
 We plan to develop products internally and seek complementary acquisitions that may provide additional products, expand our customer base and/or add to our distribution capabilities.